 They may request warranties or indemnities that offer protection in the future:

-A Letter of Intent (LOI) details the terms you have agreed.
-It is non-binding in most instances, but indicates serious intent from both parties.
-Also known as a Heads of Term Agreement, the document establishes a timeline for sale as well as detailing how payment will be made.
+Once the sale of your medical practice or health business is agreed upon, the terms will be detailed in a Letter of Intent (LOI) which is non-binding in most instances but indicates serious intent from both parties.
+Also known as a Heads of Term Agreement, the document establishes a timeline for sale as well as details on how payment will be made.

 If you need further advice and assistance in selling your healthcare business, request a free consultation with Selling My Business.
-We will ensure a smooth process, taking into account the inherent problems your industry has to overcome.
+We will ensure a smooth process and take into account the stages of preparation you need to undertake ahead of the sale.
 Call one of our experts in complete confidence.

 Contemplating selling your business?
 Our free, comprehensive guide will walk you through how you can sell your company.
 Our FREE guide covers all of the essentials, including: